-Nevada Copper Corp. (the "Corporation" or "Nevada Copper") is a mining company engaged in the development of the Pumpkin Hollow copper project.
+Nevada Copper Corp. (the "Corporation" or "Nevada Copper") is a mining Corporation engaged in the development of the 100% owned Pumpkin Hollow copper project.
 The Pumpkin Hollow project consists of a fully permitted 6,500 tpd Stage 1 underground copper mine development, currently in construction and a nearby Stage 2 70,000 tpd open pit project in the permitting phase.